 Gardening inside is probably a good idea for this time of the year.
 Soon the outdoors will be more accepting of our efforts, but for the time being, why not consider some easy-to-grow and hard-to-kill house plants.
-Gardening inside only requires some window exposure, some hand watering, and fertilization from time to time.
+Recent studies even show that indoor plants do have an impact on your health, see here for more information!
+By taking a look further into this, you will see just how easy it is make small changes to your lifestyle to benefit your health.
+In addition to this, gardening inside only requires some window exposure, some hand watering, and fertilization from time to time!
+Simple!
+However, if you don’t have great window exposure or you’d like to challenge yourself with some more tricky plants, it may be worth looking at different led lights, including some of the best Viparspectra led grow lights to help get you started.

 In a recent Birds and Blooms online newsletter, there were some really good recommendations for houseplants.
 Before getting to their list, I must tell you that I have had a pothos for over 40 years!
 It does not care where I place it or how often I forget to water it.
 It just keeps growing and growing no matter what I do…or don’t do.
 And, pothos do not require very much light.
 So, toss out those fake plants in the basket on the ledge above your kitchen cabinets or in the niche in your family room and put a pothos in that planter!